ActivitySim/populationsim/docs/application_configuration.rst

 Configuration
 -------------

-Below is PopulationSim's directory structure followed by a description of inputs.
+Below is PopulationSim's typical directory structure followed by a description of inputs.

   .. image:: images/PopulationSimFolderStructure.png